georgiee/coding-for-kids/slides.md

 ---
-^ They animated a red ball bouncing around.
+^ They let a red ball bounce around.

 ^ It must have looked like this.